Phase II Study of Dose-Adjusted EPOCH-Rituximab in Adults With Untreated Burkitt Lymphoma and c-MYC+ Diffuse Large B-Cell Lymphoma

-- Inadequate renal function, defined as serum Cr > 1.5 or creatinine clearance < 50ml/min/1.73m2 unless lymphoma related.
+Inadequate renal function, defined as serum creatinine (Cr) > 1.5 or creatinine clearance < 50ml/min/1.73m2 unless lymphoma related.

-- Inadequate hepatic or hematological function: as follows, unless lymphoma-/disease-related: bilirubin greater than 2 mg/dl (total) except greater than 5 mg/dl in patients with Gilbert s syndrome as defined by greater than 80% unconjugated, ANC less than 1000 and platelets less than 75,000.
+- Inadequate hepatic or hematological function: as follows, unless lymphoma-/disease-related: bilirubin greater than 2 mg/dl (total) except greater than 5 mg/dl in patients with Gilbert's syndrome as defined by greater than 80% unconjugated, absolute neutrophil count (ANC) less than 1000 and platelets less than 75,000.

 - The effects of EPOCH-R on the developing human fetus are unknown.
 For this reason and because chemotherapy agents are known to be teratogenic, female subject of child-bearing potential not willing to use an acceptable method of birth control(i.e., a hormonal contraceptive, intra-uterine device, diaphragm with spermicide, condom with spermicide, or abstinence) for the duration of the study and one year beyond treatment completion will not be eligible to participate in the study.

 - Female subject pregnant or breast-feeding.
-Confirmation that the subject is not pregnant must be established by a negative serum beta-human chorionic gonadotropin (beta-hCG) pregnancy test result obtained during screening.
+Confirmation that the subject is not pregnant must be established by a negative serum beta-human chorionic gonadotropin (beta-human chorionic gonadotropin (hCG) pregnancy test result obtained during screening.
 Pregnancy testing is not required for women without child-bearing potential.

 - The effects of EPOCH-R on the developing human fetus are unknown.
 For this reason and because chemotherapy agents are known to be teratogenic, male subject unwilling to use an acceptable method for contraception for the duration of the study and one year beyond treatment completion, will not be eligible to participate in the study.